proconlon/03-Miniproject/README.md

 Pico MicroPython time.sleep() doesn't error for negative values even though such are obviously incorrect--it is undefined for a system to sleep for negative time.
 Duty cycle greater than 1 is undefined, so we clip the duty cycle to the range [0, 1].

+## Mode switching / debouncing

+We've added the skeleton for a mode switcher.
+This uses the concept of a "tap" that you can see in src/main.py:double_tap_debounce().
+The only issue is it must be calibrated as a "tap" is defined as placing your finger over the photoresistor for .25 seconds twice in a row.
+We use a moment of darkness to count as a tap.
+The issue is the photoresistor needs to be in a stable enclosure or else it is hard to fully cover it with your finger.

+The goal is to work like this:

+- Mode 0 (Silent): Currently set to silent.
+The plan is to not be silent but instead use the working code in the maintest.py file to be based on light level.
+This way the toy can either play one of two songs (with no interaction) or play a song based on the light level.
+- Mode 1 (Melody 1): Plays a specific sequence of notes.
+- Mode 2 (Melody 2): Plays a different sequence of notes.

 ## Reference